 - Talk openly with your treatment team. - Respond to satisfaction surveys.
 If you get a survey please fill it out.
 You do not have to place your name on the survey.
 All answers are confidential. - Give us feedback by filling out a comment card in our lobby.
-You may choose to add your name and information on how you can be contacted. - Attend CODAC's Member Advisory Council on the third Tuesday of each month.
-Visit www.CODAC.org for more information.
+You may choose to add your name and information on how you can be contacted. - Attend member forums and advisory opportunities.